Cleopatra was known for her milk and honey baths and from what history reports, she was one beautiful babe.

 Here are a few of my favorite ways to use buttermilk:

 A cup of dried buttermilk in a hot bath for 15 minutes softens all of the rough spots.
 I add 10 drops of lavender oil, light a few candles and check out completely….. re-emerging refreshed, soft and glowing.

 A great remedy for dark spots on your face is to grind dried orange peel and combine with buttermilk to make a paste.
 Apply daily and let it dry before washing it off.
 After 30 days you should see quite a difference and without the use of harsh chemicals.

 Treat sunburn with 5 TBS buttermilk and 2 TBS tomato juice.
 Mix, apply for 30 minutes and rinse.
 Not only will you feel cooler but the sting and redness will be relieved.

 I often make a mask of buttermilk, banana, honey and avocado in my blender and apply to clean hair.
-Wrap in a plastic shower cap, wrap a towel around that and relax for as long as you can…rinse and wowza will your hair shine!
+Wrap in a plastic shower cap, wrap a towel around that and relax for as long as you can…rinse and wowza your hair will shine!
 No need to shampoo, the honey acts as a natural cleanser and rinses out surprisingly easy.

 My all time favorite facial mask to use when I really want to glow is powdered buttermilk mixed with honey and egg.
 The honey is moisturizing and exfoliating, while the eggs are naturally tightening.
 With these 3 simple ingredients I can turn back time a few years for an evening out.

-Buttermilk isn’t just for grannies anymore; if you’re not into the many health benefits of consuming it on the inside, you can still enjoy it’s gifts on the outside.
+Buttermilk isn’t just for grannies anymore.
+If you’re not into the many health benefits of consuming it on the inside, you can still enjoy it’s gifts on the outside.

-Images courtesy of freedigitalphotos.net: Bath shell by Filomena Scalise, Cow by federico stevanin.
+Image courtesy of freedigitalphotos.net by federico stevanin.